 What is Psoriasis?

 Psoriasis is a chronic autoimmune skin disorder that causes raised, red, scaly patches to appear on the skin.
 It is the most prevalent autoimmune disease in the United States.
-According to estimates, as many as 7.5 million Americans, or 2.2% of the population, have this condition.
+According to estimates, as many as 7.5 million Americans, or 2.2 percent of the population, have this condition.

 Your body is constantly making new skin cells and shedding old ones from the epidermis, the outermost layer of skin.
 With psoriasis, your immune system triggers skin cells to grow much faster than normal.
 The body cannot shed these excess skin cells fast enough, causing skin cells to pile up on the surface of the skin and form psoriasis lesions.